The `patch` Command in Linux: Applying Changes with Precision

 patch hello.c hello.patch

-command will update hello.c
+The patch command will update hello.c with the changes defined

-in hello.patch
+in hello.patch.

 Example 2: Applying a Patch in Reverse